 As you can see, this tray contains 13 planes, (I like planes and use them a lot), including a 48mm mame plane, 60mm, 65mm, and 70mm hiraganna, LN rabbet block plane w/nicker, and an LN skewed rabbet plane.
 Molding planes are stored in a separate chest of drawers.

-Japanese planes are more compact than their Western counterparts, as Gentle Readers no doubt noticed.
+Japanese planes are more compact than their Western counterparts, as Gentle Reader no doubt observed.
 I haven’t calculated the necessary volume, but it is certain 13 Bailey-style planes would not fit in the same space, and the weight would be triple.

 The third and lowest tray is deeper than the other two, and contains heavier and larger tools I don’t use as often, or tools I remove once at the beginning of a woodworking session and leave out all day.

 You can see a Lie-Nielson No.6 and No.7, and scrub plane.
 I also have twist drill bits, two digital vernier calipers, spokeshaves, various jigs, a precision bevel square, two 80mm planes, shoulder planes, two kiwaganna planes (skewed rabbet planes), an adjustable 45° chamfer plane, etc. stored in this tray.

 Thank you for your patience so far with this lengthy show-and-tell.
 In the next post we’ll peek into the toolchest’s dungeon to see what shall see.
 Rusty chains and moldy bones, perhaps?
 Please stay tuned.